 The strategy recognised the need for a change in culture and an organisation-wide mindset of Safety First, Safety Always.
 It reflects learnings from the past and themes from incidents over the preceding 20+ years.

 We set out five key ambitions and outcomes:

-Patients and families feel safe in EPUT's care

-No preventable deaths

-A reduction in Patient Safety Incidents for Investigation (PSII)

-A reduction in self-harm
+- Patients and families feel safe in EPUT's care - Stakeholders have confidence that EPUT is a safe organisation - No preventable deaths - A reduction in Patient Safety Incidents for Investigation (PSII) - A reduction in self-harm